Is processed food bad for you?

 What does processed and ultra-processed food really mean?
 Are we eating too much of it and does it affect our children's health?
 Dietitian Frankie Phillips explains all in our guide to processed food.
 Our 'are fizzy drinks bad for you?' and 'how do fizzy drinks affect your health?' guides are also worth checking out for all the know-how on fizzy drink consumption.

 Bacon is a popular processed food, but is it really safe to eat?
 Does eating processed meats such as this increase the risk of cancer?
 Dietitian Emer Delaney looks into the research.

-All health content on terms and conditions for more information.is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
+All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
-See our website
+See our website terms and conditions for more information.